When it comes to daily step count, does getting 10,000 steps a day really matter?

 So yes, getting 10k steps a day is a good idea to keep your body moving.
 But should you beat yourself up if you don’t?
 Not at all!

 One thing I have found helpful is to join in with friends or family to hold each other accountable.
-My mom, mother-in-law, and sister-in-law share weekly step counts inside the Fitbit app.
+There are many different apps that can allow you to share weekly step counts even if you use different trackers.
 There has been more than one occasion where I logged in to find that my MIL was way in the lead so of course, I grabbed Ella and went for a long walk.

 Having a friend or two who will support you in your movement goals is also vital.
 If you need some movement minded friends, join us in the AE Wellness Body Nerds FB group.
 You’ll get motivation and ideas from others to keep moving.
 Unless you’re logging over 15k steps a day, in which case, you’ll just make me feel bad. 😜